CodeYourFuture/CYF-Workshops/introduction-to-typescript/DAY_PLAN_WORKSHOP.md

 }
 ```

+If we tried to create a `User` but didn't give them a name, TypeScript would tell us.
+If we did the same in JavaScript, nothing would tell us we missed anything, but when we tried to get a `User`'s name, we'd get `undefined`.
+Even this probably wouldn't be an error - we may only find out when our UI tries to use this data and says _"undefined, aged 30, has done ITD, ITP, and Piscine"_.

 TypeScript also supports optional properties.
 For example our `User` type might have an optional `address` property that can be left out from instances of the `User` type:

 ```TS